-Join us for a roundtable discussion of recent grand jury decisions in light of historical patterns of trauma and state-sanctioned violence in the United States.
-From the legacies of conquest and slavery to law enforcement at the border and on our streets, UW faculty will reflect on the role of gender, trauma, and resistance in our understanding of recent events.
+A roundtable discussion of recent grand jury decisions in light of historical patterns of trauma and state-sanctioned violence in the United States.
+From the legacies of conquest and slavery to law enforcement at the border and on our streets, UW faculty reflect on the role of gender, trauma, and resistance in our understanding of recent events.